Toowoomba: Architecture and heritage

 Toowoomba's history has been preserved in its buildings.
 Examples of architecture drawing from the city's wealthy beginnings include Toowoomba City Hall which was Queensland's first purpose-built town hall, the National Trust Royal Bull's Head Inn and many examples in the heritage-listed Russell Street.
 Immediately to the east of the CBD is the Caledonian Estate, an area of turn-of-the-20th-century housing, ranging from humble workers cottages to large stately homes, in the classic wooden Queenslander style.

 Toowoomba is also home to the Empire Theatre, which was originally opened in June 1911, as a silent movie house.
 In February 1933, fire broke out, almost completely destroying the building.
 However, the Empire was rebuilt and reopened in November 1933.
 The architectural styling of the new Empire Theatre was art deco, in keeping with the trend of the 1930s.
 After years of neglect, the Empire Theatre was extensively renovated in the late 1990s, but retains much of its art deco architecture and decorations, especially the proscenium arch.
 Able to seat approximately 1,500 people, the Empire Theatre is now the largest regional theatre in Australia.

-The former Drayton railway station now functions as the DownSteam heritage railway and museum.
+The former Drayton railway station now functions as the DownsSteam heritage railway and museum.
 Rollingstock includes the only surviving C16 Class, No. 106 "Pride of Toowoomba", Built in 1914 and originally retired in Cairns by 1964.

 The city also is home to the Cobb & Co Museum, hailing to the famous mail company's beginnings as a small mail run in the 1800s to transport mail and passengers to Brisbane and beyond.
 It also houses Australia's largest collection of horse-drawn vehicles.
 The museum has undergone a A$8 million redevelopment before reopening in September 2010.